-The park has always been used for sports; 100 years ago it was for polo, before the first rugby union ground was constructed in the 20s.
-This became the SRU Murrayfield Rugby Stadium in the early 80s.
-There were historically two cricket pitches formed in 1900 and the park continues to be used extensively by sports groups including Murrayfield-DAFS cricket club who use the adjacent Roseburn Park Armoury building- now also used by the

-Edinburgh Wanderers; keeping up the historic tradition of the sport in the park.
-Edinburgh Leisure let the changing pavilion and the three pitches to cricket, rugby and football clubs.
+The park has always been used for sports; 100 years ago it was polo, before the first rugby union ground was constructed in the 20s.
+This became the current SRU Murrayfield Rugby Stadium, constructed in the early 1980s.
+There were historically cricket, football and rugby pitches in the park And they continue to be used extensively by sports groups including Murrayfield-DAFS cricket club and Edinburgh Wanderers rugby club.
+Both use the adjacent Roseburn Park Armoury building; keeping up the historic tradition of the sport in the park.
+Edinburgh Leisure let the changing pavilion and the pitches to resident and visiting cricket, rugby and football clubs.